- Welcome from the Headteacher

 Our student leadership and enrichment programmes encourage students to show initiative and to contribute positively to both the academy and wider society.
 We develop respect for democracy, and support for participation in the democratic process, through the content of our Personal Development programme which builds knowledge and understanding of the British parliamentary system.

-Form Captains are elected by fellow members of their tutor group, which consolidates engagement in the democratic process, as does the emphasis upon Student Voice within both the student leadership structure and the Personal Development programme.
+Form Captains are elected by fellow members of their tutor group, which consolidates engagement in the democratic process, as do mechanisms for student voice, the student leadership structure and the Personal Development programme.
+There is a thriving Academy Congress (student council) composed of representatives from each year group.
 The use of Votes For Schools, and similar stimuli for debate within the tutor-led sessions, enable students to discuss moral and ethical issues whilst also giving opportunities to argue and defend points of view.
 Oracy is a key feature of the Personal Development programme and this further facilitates the development of skills which enable our students to engage in discussion in a climate of mutual respect and tolerance.

-British values are also promoted across the curriculum and within all subject areas and benchmarked, evaluated and quality assured by the Assistant Headteacher (Personal Development).
+British values are also promoted across the curriculum and within all subject areas.

 The focus on Character Education within the Personal Development programme enables students to develop their self-knowledge and our rewards system builds self-esteem and confidence.